-Chinese foxgloves are only hardy in USDA Hardiness Zones: 7 - 11.
+Chinese foxgloves are only hardy in USDA Hardiness Zones 7 - 11.
 They cannot handle freezing temperatures and should be given some protection, like a thick layer of mulch, during cold winters.
-In areas colder than zone 7, you can try starting over-wintering plants indoors or growing your Chinese foxgloves in containers and moving the containers to a sheltered and protected spot for winter.
+In areas colder than zone 7, you can try starting over-wintering plants indoors or grow your Chinese foxgloves in containers and move the containers to a sheltered and protected spot for winter.
 Make sure the containers get periodic water and allow it to drain.
 Lifting the container off the ground with a couple of bricks will ensure the drainage holes are not blocked by frozen ground.

 Expect your Chinese foxglove plants to grow to about 2 - 3 ft. (h) x 18 - 24 in. (w)